-2. The applicants before us have worked in the Railways ^{designations} in posts carrying/such as Volunteers, Ticket Selling Agents, Booking Clerks, Additional Booking Clerks, Mobile Booking Clerks, Ticket Collectors, Coaching Clerks and Social Guides.
-They claim to have worked in the aforesaid capacities for various periods prior to 17.11.1986.
-They have challenged in these applications their disengagement from service and have sought for ~~or~~ consequential reinstatement and regularisation and other reliefs.
+2. The applicants before us have worked in the Railways in various designations in posts carrying/such as Volunteers, Ticket Selling Agents, Booking Clerks, Additional Booking Clerks, Mobile Booking Clerks, Ticket Collectors, Coaching Clerks and Social Guides.
+They claim to have worked in the ✓ aforesaid capacities for various periods prior to 17.11.1986.
+They have challenged in these applications their disengagement from service and have sought for consequential reinstatement and regularisation and other reliefs.
 3. We have gone through the records of these cases and have heard the learned counsel of both parties at length.
 There is one applicant each in OA Nos.
 2277/1990, 2278/1990, 2283/1990, 395/1991 and 2413/1991.
 There are two applicants in OA 2279/1990, three applicants in OA 775/1991, four applicants in OA 1094/1992 and seven applicants in OA 1818/1991.
-Barring OA 2283/1990 in which the applicant has not produced any certificate in regard to the period of his service, the applicants in the other applications have supported their averments with certificates issued by the Railway Authorities regarding their periods of service.
+Barring OA 2283/1990 in which the applicant has not produced any certificate in regard to the period of his service, the applicants in the other applications have supported their averments with certificates issued by the Railway Authorities regarding their period of service.
 The period of service rendered by them also ranges from a few days to a few months between 1982 to 1986.

-4. The question whether the termination of services of the Mobile Booking Clerks in view of the change in the Policy of the Railways in November, 1986, is legally tenable, has been considered by this Tribunal in Q a number of decisions.
+4. The question whether the termination of services of the Mobile Booking Clerks in view of the change in the Policy of the Railways in November, 1986, is legally tenable, has been considered by this Tribunal in the following cases and the following observations have been made in those cases.

+1. In the case of Shri D. S. Joshi vs. State of Maharashtra and others, the a number of decisions.
 The applicants before us are relying upon them in support of the reliefs sought by them.
 5. The leading case on this subject is that of Ms. Neera Mehta & Others Vs. Union of India & Others, AIR 1989(1) CAT 380.
 In that case, the applicants were appointed as Mobile Booking Clerks in the Northern Railway on various dates between 1981 and 1985 on a purely temporary basis against payment on hourly basis.
 Their services were sought to be terminated and this was challenged before the Tribunal.
-The case of the applicants was that they were entitled for regularisation of their services and absorption against regular vacancies in terms of the Circular issued by the Ministry of Railways on 21.4.1982 which envisages that "those Volunteer/Mobile Booking Clerks who have been engaged on various Railways on certain rates of honorarium per hour per day, may be considered by you for absorption against regular vacancies provided that they have the minimum qualifications required for direct recruits and have put in a minimum of three years of service as Volunteer/Mobile Booking Clerks".
-The aforesaid Circular further laid down that "the screening for their absorption should be done by a committee of officers including the Chairman or a Member of the Service 2 Railway Commission concerned".
+The case of the applicants was that they were entitled for regularisation on the basis of the completion of the absorption of their services and absorption against regular vacancies and absorption to regular posts in terms of the Circular issued by the Ministry of Labour for regularisation of services in the Northern Railways on 21.4.1982 which envisages that "those will be absorbed into regular posts and regularised after Volunteer/Mobile Booking Clerks who have been engaged for temporary and temporary periods and are engaged on various Railways on certain rates of honorarium per hour, provided that they are not engaged for less than 8 hours per day, may be considered by you for absorption against regular vacancies provided that they have the minimum qualifications required for direct recruits and have put in a minimum of three years of service as Volunteer/Mobile Booking Clerks".
+The aforesaid Circular further laid down that "the screening for regularisation of services is to be done by the concerned officers including the Chairman or a Member of the Railway Commission concerned".